 During the CS Orientation program, we will give an overview of the academic program, structure of the CS Department, and RIT.
 Your attendance is required as we will conduct course registration for all new graduate students immediately following our Orientation program.
 You will be registered for spring semester classes by the Graduate Director and Academic Advisors based on your admissions contingencies and success on any bridge exams you opt to take on Monday, August 20th.
 It is imperative you attend these events so we may verify your enrollment and complete your course registration.

 Continue to check email from the Graduate Academic Advisors for helpful answers to your questions regarding how best to prepare for your transition into CS@RIT.

-Because all Computer Science students are required to complete four (4) quarters of co-op in order to earn a BS degree - it is important that all students familiarize themselves with the co-op office and the many services they offer.
+Because all Computer Science students are required to complete co-ops in order to earn a BS degree - it is important that all students familiarize themselves with the co-op office and the many services they offer.

 The Computer Science department tries to make this as simple as possible for students: we do NOT recommend any particular brand of computer, type of computer, or operating system for incoming students.
 The majority of our students do bring computers to campus and they find various ways to set up their computers so they can utilize our networks.
 Keep in mind that you will take courses not only in Computer Science, but from many other departments as well.
 Computer needs will vary from class to class.